Friday, June 22, 2012

 Plant Anatomy

-The tree is small to medium sized, reaching 8 to 18 m in height, with crooked trunk and spreading branches.
-The branchlets are glabrous or finely pubescent, 10-20 cm long, usually deciduous; the leaves simple, subsessile and closely set along branchlets, light green, resembling pinnate leaves.The flowers are greenish-yellow.
-The fruit is nearly spherical, light greenish yellow, quite smooth and hard on appearance, with 6 vertical stripes or furrows.
-Ripening in autumn, the berries are harvested by hand after climbing to upper branches bearing the fruits.The taste of Indian gooseberry is sour, bitter and astringent, and is quite fibrous.
+The tree is small to medium-sized, reaching 8 to 18 m in height, with a crooked trunk and spreading branches.
+The branchlets are glabrous or finely pubescent, 10-20 cm long, usually deciduous; the leaves are simple, subsessile, and closely set along branchlets, light green, resembling pinnate leaves.
+The flowers are greenish-yellow.
+The fruit is nearly spherical, light greenish yellow, quite smooth, and hard on appearance, with 6 vertical stripes or furrows.
+Ripening in autumn, the berries are harvested by hand after climbing to the upper branches bearing the fruits.
+The taste of Indian gooseberry is sour, bitter and astringent, and is quite fibrous.
 In India, it is common to eat gooseberries, steeped in salt water and turmeric, to make the sour fruits palatable.

 Medical Research

-Indian gooseberry has undergone preliminary research, demonstrating in vitro antiviral and antimicrobial properties.Experimental preparations of leaves, bark or fruit have shown potential efficacy against laboratory models of disease, such as for inflammation, cancer, age-related renal disease, and diabetes.
+Indian gooseberry has undergone preliminary research, demonstrating in vitro antiviral and antimicrobial properties.
+Experimental preparations of leaves, bark, or fruit have shown potential efficacy against laboratory models of disease, such as inflammation, cancer, age-related renal disease, and diabetes.

-Although fruits are reputed to contain high amounts of ascorbic acid (vitamin C), 445 mg/100g,the specific contents are disputed and the overall antioxidant strength of amla may derive instead from its high density of tannins and other polyphenols.The fruit also contains flavonoids, kaempferol, ellagic acid and gallic acid.
+Although fruits are reputed to contain high amounts of ascorbic acid (vitamin C), 445 mg/100g, the specific contents are disputed and the overall antioxidant strength of amla may derive instead from its high density of tannins and other polyphenols.
+The fruit also contains flavonoids, kaempferol, ellagic acid, and gallic acid.

 Traditional Uses

 In folk medicine, dried and fresh fruits of the plant are used.
-All parts of the plant are used in various Ayurvedic herbal preparations, including the fruit, seed, leaves, root, bark and flowers.According to Ayurveda, amla fruit is sour (amla) and astringent (kashaya) in taste (rasa), with sweet (madhura), bitter (tikta) and pungent (katu) secondary tastes (anurasas).Its qualities (gunas) are light (laghu) and dry (ruksha), the post-digestive effect (vipaka) is sweet (madhura), and its energy (virya) is cooling (shita).
+All parts of the plant are used in various Ayurvedic herbal preparations, including fruit, seed, leaves, roots, bark, and flowers.
+According to Ayurveda, amla fruit is sour (amla) and astringent (kashaya) in taste (rasa), with sweet (madhura), bitter (tikta) and pungent (katu) secondary tastes (anurasas).Its qualities (gunas) are light (laghu) and dry (ruksha), the post-digestive effect (vipaka) is sweet (madhura), and its energy (virya) is cooling (shita).

-In Ayurvedic polyherbal formulations, Indian gooseberry is a common constituent, and most notably is the primary ingredient in an ancient herbal rasayana called Chyawanprash.This formula, which contains 43 herbal ingredients as well as clarified butter, sesame oil, sugar cane juice, and honey, was first mentioned in the Charaka Samhita as a premier rasayana or rejuvenative compound.
+In Ayurvedic polyherbal formulations, Indian gooseberry is a common constituent, and most notably is the primary ingredient in an ancient herbal rasayana called Chyawanprash.
+This formula, which contains 43 herbal ingredients as well as clarified butter, sesame oil, sugar cane juice, and honey, was first mentioned in the Charaka Samhita as a premier rasayana or rejuvenating compound.

-Popularly used in inks, shampoos and hair oils, the high tannin content of Indian gooseberry fruit serves as a mordant for fixing dyes in fabrics.
+Popularly used in inks, shampoos, and hair oils, the high tannin content of Indian gooseberry fruit serves as a mordant for fixing dyes in fabrics.
 Amla shampoos and hair oil are traditionally believed to nourish the hair and scalp and prevent premature grey hair.[citation needed]

 In Hinduism, amla is regarded as a sacred tree worshipped as Mother Earth.